DragonBuilder/chess/README.md

 4. Run `./chess --help` to know how run the executable.

 ## Running the app
-The CLI currently only supports a `put` command that simalates and prints out the possible moves of a chess piece when put on a board.
+The CLI currently only supports a `put` command that simulates and prints out the possible moves of a chess piece when put on a board.
 It takes 2 arguments :-
    1. Name of the chess piece
    2. The position on the board